Find Affordable College Courses

 47 Yearly Graduations

 Trinity Washington University comes in at #18 on our list of the most popular colleges offering bachelor's degrees in health and wellness.
-Roughly 1,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $24,860 per year, while in-state graduate students, on average, pay $14,850 per year.
-During the 2020-2021 academic year, 47 people received their bachelor's degree in health and wellness from Trinity College.
-Of these students, 94% were women and 96% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $25,860 per year, while in-state graduate students, on average, pay $15,390 per year.
+During the most recent year for which we have data, 47 people received their bachelor's degree in health and wellness from Trinity College.
+About 100% of this group were women, and 98% were students from an underrepresented racial-ethnic group.

 #19